effektif/user-docs/docs/include_variables/data-types.rst

 ^^^^

 The *file* type stores a reference to a file.
-JavaScript actions can use an API for :ref:`reading file contents <file-contents>`.
+JavaScript actions can use an API for :ref:`reading file contents <files-api>`.

 .. list-table::
    :header-rows: 1